 HSV keratitis has been shown to respond to oral acyclovir and topical steroids in pediatric patients.

-Acyclovir has been proven useful in treating myelopathy secondary to varicella zoster infection.
-In a small case series, researching patients from 1994 to 2014 with laboratory-confirmed VZV and MRI confirmed myelopathy, marked improvement of symptoms was the outcome in most patients within 2 months.
+Acyclovir has been proven useful in treating myelopathy secondary to varicella-zoster infection.
+In a small case series, researching patients from 1994 to 2014 with laboratory-confirmed varicella-zoster virus (VZV) and MRI confirmed myelopathy, marked improvement of symptoms was the outcome in most patients within 2 months.

 Brachial plexus neuritis secondary to VZV infection and visceral disseminated VZV infection (characteristic features are abdominal and absence of skin lesions) has also responded to acyclovir, alleviating all symptoms.